boostorg/redis/README.md

   concurrently.

-In the following sections we will discuss with more details the main entities Aedis users are concerned with, namely
+In the following sections we will discuss with more details the main code entities Aedis users are concerned with, namely

 * `aedis::resp3::request`: A container of Redis commands.
 * `aedis::adapt()`: A function that adapts data structures to receive Redis responses.
 * `aedis::connection`: A connection to the Redis server.

-before that however, users might find it helpful to skim over the examples, to gain a better feeling about the library capabilities
+before that however, users might find it helpful to skim over the examples, to gain a better feeling about the library capabilities.

 * intro.cpp: The Aedis hello-world program.
-It sends one command to Redis and quits the connection.
+Sends one command to Redis and quits the connection.
 * intro_tls.cpp: Same as intro.cpp but over TLS.
-* containers.cpp: Shows how to send and receive stl containers and how to use transactions.
+* containers.cpp: Shows how to send and receive STL containers and how to use transactions.
 * serialization.cpp: Shows how to serialize types using Boost.Json.
+* resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
-* subscriber.cpp: Shows how to implement pubsub that reconnects and resubscribes when the connection is lost.
+* subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
 * echo_server.cpp: A simple TCP echo server.
-* chat_room.cpp: A command line chat room built on Redis pubsub.
+* chat_room.cpp: A command line chat built on Redis pubsub.

+The next two examples uses the Aedis low-level API

+* low_level_sync.cpp: Sends a ping synchronously.
+* low_level_async.cpp: Sends a ping asynchronously

+To avoid repetition code that is common to all examples have been grouped in common.hpp.

 <a name="requests"></a>
 ### Requests